Third gender

-While found in a number of non-Western cultures, concepts of "third", "fourth", and "some" gender roles are still somewhat new to mainstream Western culture and conceptual thought.
-The concept is most likely to be embraced in the modern LGBT or queer subcultures.
+While found in a number of non-Western cultures, concepts of "third", "fourth", and "fifth" gender roles are still somewhat new to mainstream Western culture and conceptual thought.
 While mainstream Western scholars—notably anthropologists who have tried to write about the South Asian hijras or the Native American "gender variant" and two-spirit people—have often sought to understand the term "third gender" solely in the language of the modern LGBT community, other scholars—especially Indigenous scholars—stress that mainstream scholars' lack of cultural understanding and context has led to widespread misrepresentation of the people these scholars place in the third gender category, as well as misrepresentations of the cultures in question, including whether or not this concept actually applies to these cultures at all.

 Sex and gender

 Since at least the 1970s, anthropologists have described gender categories in some cultures which they could not adequately explain using a two-gender framework.
-At the same time, feminists began to draw a distinction between (biological) sex and (social/psychological) gender.
+At the same time, feminists began to draw a distinction between sex and (social/psychological) gender.

 Anthropologist Michael G. Peletz believes our notions of different types of genders (including the attitudes toward the third gender) deeply affect our lives and reflect our values in society.
 In Peletz' book, "Gender, Sexuality, and Body Politics in Modern Asia", he describes: